How to Apply

 Admission is granted on a rolling basis, applications must be completed before they can be reviewed.
 Upon review of the application, the Division of Pre-medical and Pre-health Programs retains the right to place the application under consideration for an alternate program that is more suited to the applicant's credentials.

-Applying to the Interdepartmental Medical Science Program
+Applying to the Intensive Medical Sciences Program

 Instructions for Applying Online